Got a question? Raise a ticket with our Support team

-Verified Mandates is our authentication tool.
+Verified Mandates is our authentication tool that is powered by Open Banking.
 We use Verified Mandates as a part of our fraud prevention tools to prevent nefarious actors from paying for things with bank accounts that don’t belong to them.
 When a payer is using GoCardless with a merchant they may be asked to verify that the account belongs to them in these steps:

 We collect data for new and existing merchants that helps us understand their risk profile.
 We collect and analyse the data shared when they sign up, and we also receive data from third-party sources that help us identify patterns of suspicious activity.
 That might include:

 certain characteristics about their browser, device or network,

 patterns of anomalous behaviours while they interact with our services

 a comparison of details and transactions with sources previously found to be fraudulent.

 In the future, we will also collect this information about payers on our services to offer the same protections against fraud.